 “Affectionately nick-named ‘the 3 o’clock talk’, the info sessions cover details about Torres del Paine, weather, equipment, trail food, packing, refugios, trekking, climbing, transportation, the catamaran and anything else you can think of for Torres del Paine and trekking in Patagonia.
 Join our guides everyday at 3pm for a cup of coffee and the facts about how Patagonia is put together.
 What started as just ‘sit-down’ advice sessions with travellers staying at the hostel, has now turned into a vital 1.5 hour visit to the erratic rock Base Camp.” — erratic rock

 I grabbed a quick pizza dinner (my last sit-down meal for awhile!) and of course only realized that the restaurant didn’t accept debit/credit cards once I was halfway through the pizza.
 A very kind couple paid for my dinner, and I spent the next eight days trying to pay that forward, sharing my camping supplies and treats with everyone I came across.

 After dinner I walked up to the Unimarc grocery store to stock up on last minute snacks, and grabbed some stove fuel from a nearby camping store.
 A lot of stores were beginning to shut down in the early evening and I got lucky with shopping.
 In retrospect, I probably should have planned a full day in Puerto Natales to prepare for the trek.

 Even with the stress of rushing into the park, not having cash, and walking an extra 7 km on the first day, I was there!
 This was my first real solo trip in a non-English-speaking country, and my first backpacking trip, and I was more exhilarated than ever.
-The next 8 days were definitely life-changing, not just because of the beauty, but because I was woefully out of shape.
+The next 8 days were definitely life-changing, not just because of the beauty, but because of the challenge (both mentally and physically).